sebastianspicker/baseline-ops/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Development
-- Aligned local and CI checks for the main flow.
+- Aligned local and CI checks for powershell.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.